2024 Economic Development Annual Report

 Oakville also saw significant expansions, investments, and announcements from existing businesses, including:

-• Dana Canada Corporation,
+- Dana Canada Corporation, and

 Non-residential permit activity